isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-concerts/index.md

 It has an in-built GPS device that automatically geotags your photos.
 In addition, you can share the photo locations with your friends and family or even social media.

 With the WIFI capability, you can easily transfer photos to other devices such as mobile phones or other Android devices.
-Read Also: Quality Compact [Cameras under 300](https://pestpolicy.com/best-compact-cameras-under-300/).
-Further, for video, this Canon EOS 6D will show 1080p HD quality videos.
+Read Also: Quality Compact [Cameras under 300](https://pestpolicy.com/best-compact-cameras-under-300/).Further, for video, this Canon EOS 6D will show 1080p HD quality videos.
 Hence, the full-frame (bigger sensor) & continuous shooting features are the key reasons why the Canon EOS 6D.

 It borrows heavily from the Canon EOS 60D.